Nurse Anesthetist Education

 enlistment into any sector or branch of the U.S. military**

 The thirty-six month program is divided into two phases; didactic and clinical.
-Phase I (didactic) is one year long and is conducted at the AMEDDC&S at San Antonio, TX.
+Phase I (didactic) is one year long and is conducted at the US Army Medical Department Center & School (AMEDDC&S) at San Antonio, TX (Joint Base San Antonio Fort Sam Houston).
 The Phase II (clinical) is currently at the VA Medical Center-Memphis, TN.
 Students will also rotate to other approved clinical sites.
 Partnered with Northeastern University, this program will grant a doctorate degree in nursing practice.
 Students will be responsible for their own living, moving, and travel expenses throughout the program.

 NOTE: This is a 3 step process.

-Ÿ Individual must meet the admission standards of Northeastern University; A completed application and all supporting materials must be received at: Office of the Registrar Northeastern University’s Bouvé College of Health Sciences, Boston, MA by July 1, 2013 for consideration for June 2014 admission. *Note: When filling out your application, please check the “Nurse Anesthesia Army Program Only”.
+Ÿ Applicants must meet the admission standards of Northeastern University; A completed application and all supporting materials must be received at: Office of the Registrar Northeastern University’s Bouvé College of Health Sciences, Boston, MA by July 1, 2015 for consideration for June 2016 admission. *Note: When filling out your application, please check the “Nurse Anesthesia Army Program Only”.

 Ÿ It is the applicant’s responsibility to verify the application process is complete through Northeastern University’s Bouvé College of Health Sciences.

-Ÿ Individual must meet the admission standards of US Army Graduate Program in Anesthesia Nursing
+Ÿ Applicants must meet the admission standards of US Army Graduate Program in Anesthesia Nursing

 Ÿ For the purposes of tracking applications by VA Nurses, and correspondence with Northeastern University, please e-mail Roberta Reedy CRNA, DNSc when your completed application is sent to Northeastern University.
 Please title your e-mail correspondences VA CRNA Program.